ionos-cloud/cluster-api-provider-ionoscloud/CONTRIBUTING.md

 ### Your First Contribution

-Check how to set up your development environment, our style guide and how to create a pull request at (./docs/Development.md)
+Refer to the [docs](./docs) on how to set up your development environment, our style guide and how to create a pull request.

 ## Attribution
 This guide is based on the [contributing-gen](https://github.com/bttger/contributing-gen)